mnlcz/writeups/Writerside/topics/Bandit.md

 cat /etc/bandit_pass/bandit16 | ncat --ssl localhost <PORT>
 ```

 If the command outputs the current round password it means that port is not the one.
-The correct port will give the user a private key that the user can use to login with SSH.
+The correct port will give the user a private key that the user can use to log in with SSH.
 Once the user knows the correct port, this command can be user to save the key into a file:

 ```shell